aldingsgit/aldingsgit.github.io/index.md

 And as fantasies and doubts intermingle throughout his psyche, he is left wondering:

-What is the probability that I'll be hired on fulltime as a summer intern?
+"What is the probability that I'll be hired on fulltime as a summer intern?"

 Well, good thing we have statistics to soothe us with the mathematics of dealing with this uncertainty.